 Carole Graham Lehan is Performing Arts Director at Glenelg Country School.
 She has taught at UMBC, The Columbia Center for Theatrical Arts, and The Catholic University of America.
-Carole invests in theatre arts from many perspectives.
-Recently, area audiences may have seen her in Cinderella at Olney Theatre or as Roxie in Chicago at Toby’s.
-She also staged and scripted several plays for Columbia Center for Theatrical Arts, including: Ben Carson, M.D, Goldilocks and the Three Billy Pigs Gruff, and The Velveteen Rabbit.
-Carole received the 2006 Howie for Arts Educator and a 2002 Communicators Award as a radio host of Catholic Radio Weekly.
+Recently, she was seen as Cinderella at Olney Theatre and Roxie in Chicago at Toby’s.
+She also staged and scripted several plays including: Ben Carson, M.D, and The Velveteen Rabbit.
 She has been nominated for three Helen Hayes Awards in three different categories: acting, directing and playwriting.

 Garry Tiller is a teaching artist and director with 25 years of experience in both secondary schools and regional theatre.
 Most recently, Garry served as Performing Arts Department Chair at Sudbrook Magnet Middle School in Baltimore, where his program was named one of the top five in the nation by the John F. Kennedy Center in 2012.
 Since moving to Hawaii, Garry has enjoyed acting stints in the upcoming feature film release of KONG: Skull Island (starring Brie Larson) and several appearances of CBS’s Hawaii Five-0, He is proud to currently have many former students working professionally in film, television, and in the theatre.